Frequently Asked Questions

 Explore these sections or search to find answers to the questions

-Honor Cremations is located in the San Francisco Bay Area.
-We focus on offering cremation services in seven counties: Alameda, Contra Costa, San Francisco, San Mateo, Santa Clara, Santa Cruz, and Stanislaus.
-We are able to perform transportation from any county within California for an additional cost.
+Honor Cremations is centrally located in the South Bay city of San Jose and we regularly care for client-families located in Santa Clara, San Mateo, Santa Cruz, Alameda, Contra Costa, San Francisco and Stanislaus Counties.
+We are able to perform transportation from any California county for an additional cost.

-We are here to answer your questions through our direct messaging feature around the clock, every day of the year.
+We are here to answer your questions through either our direct messaging feature or by phone at 408-701-2488 around the clock, every day of the year.

 Honor Co-Founders have spent their entire professional careers working to provide client-families with the highest level of care.
 Honor Cremations was built on a set of values that are a part of everything we do.
 Choosing Honor Cremations will be an entirely different experience from other cremation and funeral providers.
 The client-family who values exceptional care, transparency, choice and communication will be pleased with Honor‘s approach to cremation arrangements.